 Summer is a great time to get outside in Virginia, whether four-wheeling on a rugged ATV trail, catching waves on a sandy stretch of coastline, or cooling off at a splashy water park.
 There are great indoor options, too, for when all you want is the chill of air conditioning.
-Think historic homes and new museum exhibitions, though it also stays cool inside Virginia’s spectacular caverns.
-Whether you’re looking for fun in the sun or a place to cool off, here are 15 Virginia bucket list ideas to check off this summer.
+Learn something new at historic homes and new museum exhibitions, or stay cool inside Virginia’s spectacular caverns.

 1. Rev It Up on an ATV Trail